 The Society is also keen to promote awareness of the Shire’s history and future.
 It does so by organising The Shire Horse Society National Show every March.
 The Show is the largest gathering of Shire Horses in the country and possibly the world, further details of the National Show can be found on this web site.

-The Shire Horse Society is now located in new purpose built premises based at Shire Farm, part of the Rockingham Castle Estate and Park in Market Harborough, Leicestershire.
+The Shire Horse Society is now located in new purpose built premises based at The Old Dairy in the grounds of Rockingham Castle near Market Harborough, Leicestershire.

 Following termination of a historic administration contract and a thorough review of the options available to the Society it took the decision to run its own administration in 2013.
 A home was then established for the Society, the move to Rockingham Castle allows greater promotion of the breed to a much larger audience and engage the membership more actively.

 The core objectives of the Society remain the same but we are able to widen the work undertaken to achieve these and educate and inspire the next generation of Shire horse breeders.
 The new facilities allow a greater opportunity for membership participation and interaction with Society events.

 Our premises at Rockingham Castle is home to a number of high profile events such as the Rockingham International Horse Trials, Rolls Royce Enthusiasts Club Concours and Rally, Jousting and Medieval Living History Village, and the Rockingham Country Fair.

 The Society believes that in challenging financial times it is ever more important to continue to promote the cause and the increase the need for charitable donations and active fundraising.
 The Society will use the move to increase public awareness of the Society’s work and ultimately increase opportunities, and will enable the development of promotional activities with plans to hold Society open days in the future.